 How did you get in to WordPress?

 After five years of professional blogging for a company, I wanted a change of perspective.
-One thing was clear: I wanted to be back in the environment of WordPress andWooCommerce.
-RAIDBOXES I had already noticed an exciting company at the WordCamps.
+It was clear that I wanted to return to the WordPress environment and WooCommerce .
+I had already noticed Raidboxes as an exciting company at the WordCamps.

-- — Michael Firnkes ?? (@MichaelFirnkes) April 4, 2019
+- Michael Firnkes ?? (@MichaelFirnkes) April 4, 2019

 Together with Leefke I take care of the content marketing and the blog, especially the topic WooCommerce.

-What is your first impression?
+What's your first impression?

-Tip: Michael knows the challenges of remote work or the (temporary) home office.
-Read his article on the topic here Working RemotelyAdvantages and disadvantages for employees and companies.
+Tip: Michael knows the challenges of remote work or (temporary) home office.
+Read his article Remote working: Advantages and disadvantages for employees and companies.

-What are you looking forward to most?
+What are you most looking forward to?

-At my private blog I first cursed aboutGutenberg, today I love I do.
-Collaboration in blogging has long been a dream of networked authors.
-I am curious to see where the journey is heading.
+With my personal blog, I initially cursed about Gutenberg , now I love I love it.
+Collaboration in blogging has long been a dream of networked writers.
+I'm curious to see where the journey will take us.

-In the subject of hosting of WordPress & WooCommerceI have to fox myself first.
-I do have a healthy basic knowledge, but my blogs were hosted by various cheap hosters - for lack of an alternative at that time.
-However, I know how much better you can do it with support, like at RAIDBOXES 😉
+I have yet to get to grips with the topic of hosting WordPress & WooCommerce myself.
+I have a healthy basic knowledge, but my blogs were with various cheap hosts - for lack of an alternative at the time.
+However, I know how much better you can do in terms of support, just like with Raidboxes 😉

 What do you do when you're not blogging?